What is a securities-backed line of credit (SBLOC)?

 There are some important downsides to understand if you’re considering an SBLOC:

-- You may need a minimum investment value to get a securities-backed line of credit.
+- You may need a minimum portfolio value to qualify for a securities-backed line of credit.
 In general, your assets’ market value should be at least $100,000.1

 - Because you’re using securities as collateral, you could lose them if you default on the loan.

-- Interest rates fluctuate, which could be positive or negative depending on the direction rates move.
-This is different from mortgages, which can offer fixed interest rates over the duration of your loan.
+- Interest rates fluctuate, which could have a positive or negative effect on how much you'll owe depending on the direction rates move.
+This is different from a mortgage that offers a fixed interest rate over the duration of your loan.

 - The value of your assets may fluctuate depending on market conditions, and your credit limit may drop in response, unless you add more accounts as collateral or repay the loan.
 If you don’t do either, your securities may be sold to make up for the loss in collateral.
-That selloff could trigger capital gains taxes if your investments grew from when you first bought them.
+That selloff could trigger capital gains taxes if your investments grew since the time you acquired them.

 What are securities-backed line of credit rates?

-SBLOC rates depend on the firm.
+SBLOC rates vary from firm to firm.
 At Fidelity, for example, rates have 2 components: a fixed rate (aka the spread) and a variable rate, which means the overall rate changes from month to month.
 The fixed part of the rate is generally determined by how much in investments you hold at the brokerage.
-The variable part of the rate is based on the Secured Overnight Financing Rate (SOFR) and is typically 2 to 3 percentage points higher than that number, which is influenced by the Federal Reserve.
+The variable part of the rate is based on the Secured Overnight Financing Rate (SOFR), a rate influenced by the Federal Reserve that reflects the cost of borrowing overnight, and is typically 2 to 3 percentage points higher than that number.

 Considerations when taking out a securities-backed line of credit